 Gillian Nanton is a development manager with more than 25 years of combined economic development experience.
 She serves as Assistant Director for Opportunity and Engagement in the Community and Economic Development Office (CEDO) with the City of Burlington.
 Prior to joining CEDO in 2015, she served as Chief of the Caribbean Division at the United Nations Development Program (UNDP) in New York, before being assigned to Jamaica as the UNDP Resident Representative and Resident Coordinator for the United Nations.
 Gillian holds an MBA from Rutgers University and is twice a graduate of the University of the West Indies where she earned a BSc in Economics and Master’s in Social Sciences.
 She serves on the boards of the Lake Champlain Community Sailing Center and South End Arts & Business Association (SEABA).

-Rachyl Phillips is a former professional ballet dancer.
+Rachyl Phillips is a former professional ballet dancer, choreographer, and teacher.
 While Rachyl and her husband Steven have both traveled and worked extensively abroad, they fell in love with Vermont and are proud to call it their home.
-They originally moved here to start a performing arts school.
-Unfortunately, Rachyl was soon after diagnosed with a serious, rare genetic disorder – Ehlers-Danlos Syndrome – that required the couple to put their lives on hold for the past several years for her treatment.
+While they originally moved here to start a performing arts school, Rachyl was soon after diagnosed with a serious, rare genetic disorder – Ehlers-Danlos Syndrome – that required the couple to put their lives on hold for the past several years for her treatment.
 Nevertheless, in spite of her medical limitations, Rachyl has remained active in the community – her own way of trying to “give back”.
 She enjoys writing and blogging, she manages a couple of websites, and she coordinates a unique, inclusive spiritual community online with her husband.
-She happily considers herself a “tech-geek’’ and continues to raise awareness of the medical condition she fights.
+She happily considers herself a “tech-geek,’’ continues to raise awareness of the medical condition she fights, and advocates for others — especially those who can’t do so themselves.

 Sarah Robinson is the Deputy Director at the Vermont Network Against Domestic and Sexual Violence, a statewide non-profit organization committed to uprooting the causes of violence.
 Sarah was born and raised in a small town in southern Vermont and has a deep appreciation for the strength of Vermont communities and local innovation.
 She served for four years as a City Councilor in Winooski and is an adjunct faculty member in the Social Work department at the University of Vermont.
 Sarah lives in Burlington with her husband Colin and finds her greatest source of both joy and humility as the co-parent of her two young daughters.
 Colin and Sarah purchased (and sold) their first house through the Champlain Housing Trust’s Shared Equity Program in 2008.